211 Palm Beach/Treasure Coast

 - Promote or deliver illegal services and/or violate federal, state or local laws or regulations.

 - Misrepresent the service or organization in any manner or omit pertinent facts regarding their programs, services, organizational structure, fees, licensure or any other matter that contradicts inclusion criteria.

-Agencies/programs will be removed from the database by the Director of Information and Technology, if the agency:
+Agencies may be considered for removal from the database by the Inclusion/Exclusion Committee upon review if the agency:

-- has not updated its program/agency information within a period of two years;
+- has not updated its agency information within a period of two years and

-- has received 20 or less referrals over a two year period;
+- has received 20 or less referrals over a two year period and

-- has not responded to communication notifying them of possible removal from the community resource database.
+- has not responded to communication notifying them of removal from the community resource database

 211 retains the right to maintain an agency/program in the community resource database even though it falls within the criteria for exclusion.
 This is done when the agency/program is viewed as providing needed services that are critical within the service area.
 In these cases, 211 staff will continue to make a concerted effort to obtain an update of the information.

 211 Palm Beach/Treasure Coast publishes many different QuickGuides.
 They are generally targeted for either a special population and/or a specific geographic area, and are generally two-sided, one-page documents.
 This means that not all resources are included, even though an organization may provide a service that would be appropriate for inclusion on the QuickGuide.